FergusonSean/express-director/README.md

   handler: (req, res, next) => {
     // do whatever you would do in a normal express handler here
     // but if you throw an exception it will be caught and forwarded to any error middleware you have defined
-    // you can also return a value here and it will be passed to the formatter of the controller or default formatter from the global initialization. return { hello: 'world'};
+    // you can also return a value here and it will be passed to the renderer of the controller or default renderer from the global initialization. return { hello: 'world'};
     // by default the above is equivalent to:
     // res.send({hello: 'world'});